 Column F shows you the value of your inventory and can be used to calculate the value of your obsolete stock.
 This calculation can be done manually by highlighting every obsolete inventory line and dividing it by the total inventory cost.
 You can also use a Pivot table :

 In this example, the total cost of the obsolete stock is $4.450, which represents 10.7% of the total inventory.
-You must track this particular KPI every week to ensure that it is reduced over time.
+You must track this particular KPI weekly to ensure it is reduced over time.
 Think about running promotions to see your SLOB level drop faster.

 Calculating slow-moving inventory